Donor-advised funds: Simplify your giving strategy

 • Involve multiple members of the family, friends, or other advisors

-• Recommend how funds are distributed
+• Recommend how funds are distributed to charity

 How do you contribute to a donor-advised fund?